3 things I do after every shower to make cleaning quick and easy

 The easiest shower material to maintain and keep clean is acrylic, as it allows water to flow off easily and has no grout for water and soap to stick to, reducing the chance of mold and bacteria growth.

-To make cleaning a shower drain easier, it is a good idea to also use a hair trap over your plughole to help trap debris before it enters the pipes and make it easier to clean up after every shower, make cleaning a bathroom quick and avoid having to unclog a shower drain
+To make cleaning a shower drain easier, it is a good idea to also use a hair trap over your plughole to help trap debris before it enters the pipes and make it easier to clean up after every shower, make cleaning a bathroom quick and avoid having to unclog a shower drain.

-Chiana has been at Homes & Gardens for two years, having started her journey in interior journalism as part of the graduate program.
-She spends most of her time producing content for the Solved section of the website, helping readers get the most out of their homes through clever decluttering, cleaning, and tidying tips – many of which she tests and reviews herself in her home in Lancaster to ensure they will consistently deliver for her readers and dabbles in the latest design trends.
-She also has a first-class degree in Literature from Lancaster University.
+Chiana has been at Homes & Gardens for two years.
+She spends most of her time producing content for the Solved section of the website, helping readers get the most out of their homes through clever decluttering, cleaning, and tidying tips.
+She was named one of Fixr's top home improvement journalists in 2024.